packit/packit.dev/content/posts/March-2022.md

 - When using Packit CLI for creating Bodhi updates, you can now set fas_username and fas_password in your Packit user config to not be asked about that when the command is executed.
+  Also, this allows Packit GitHub application to use this as well so you can look forward to Bodhi updates created by Packit (will be announced and described in a dedicated post).
   ([packit#1517](https://github.com/packit/packit/pull/1517))